moritzschramm/typos/readme.md

 ### Setup

 Start by copying the <code>.env.example</code> file to <code>.env</code> in the project's root directory.
-After that, update composer by running <code>composer update</code> and generate an application key with <code>php artisan key:generate</code>
+After that, install all dependencies by running <code>composer install</code> and generate an application key with <code>php artisan key:generate</code>
-If you want to use docker for development, there is a prepared docker-compose.yml file.
+If you want to use docker for development, there is a prepared docker-compose.yml file (intended only for development).
 However, if you haven't installed docker and docker-compose, it's probably easier to use a VM like Homestead, you just have to change some settings in your <code>.env</code> file (to be specific, <code>DB_HOST</code> and <code>REDIS_HOST</code>).